telerik/reporting-docs/knowledge-base/adding-web-report-designer-in-net-core-mvc.md

 }
 ```

-5. Add the required configurations in the **Startup.cs** from [Setup the Startup.cs file for the Reports service]({% slug telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/asp.net-core-web-api-implementation/how-to-host-reports-service-in-asp.net-core-3.1 %}#setup-the-startup-cs-file-for-the-reports-service):
+5. Add the required configurations in the `Startup.cs` from [Set Up the Startup.cs File for the Reports Service]({% slug telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/asp.net-core-web-api-implementation/how-to-host-reports-service-in-asp.net-core-3.1 %}#setup-the-startup-cs-file-for-the-reports-service):
 ```CSharp
  public class Startup
     {